Add a Little Extra?

-If you’re making the hamper at home, this can have some advantages.
+If you’re making a Christmas hamper at home, this can have some advantages.
 Obviously, you yourself will have complete control over what goes into the hamper, meaning you can personalise to the max.

-This is a good option if the recipient is your partner or a loved one that you know well, as this gives you the scope to include things like their favourite chocolate or a nostalgic wine that you once shared on a special occasion.
-You can also include some additional sentimental items such as a letter telling them how much you appreciate them and some handmade goodies.
+This is a good option if the recipient is your partner or a loved one that you know well.
+It gives you the scope to include things like their favourite chocolate or a nostalgic wine that you once shared on a special occasion.
+You can also include some additional sentimental items, such as a letter telling them how much you appreciate them and some handmade goodies.

 On the other hand, if you’re a bit strapped for time and stuck for choice, a store-bought hamper could be the way to go.
-You’ll be able to browse a few different options and choose one with items you think the recipient will be surprised and delighted to receive.
+You’ll be able to browse a few different options and choose one with items you think will surprise and delight the recipient.

-Brand-specific store-bought hampers are fantastic if you know that someone has a penchant for a particular brand, as although you haven’t hand-picked every individual item, it still shows you care about them and listen to their likes and dislikes.
-They can also be great value for money, as these hampers often cost less than if you were to purchase each separate item and the packaging yourself.
+Brand-specific store-bought hampers are fantastic if you know that someone has a penchant for a particular brand.
+Although you haven’t hand-picked every individual item, it still shows you care about them and listen to their likes and dislikes.
+They can also be great value for money, as these hampers often cost less than if you were to purchase each element separately.

-Store-bought hampers have been planned to contain a varied selection of items that have a good chance of pleasing even the pickiest of recipients.
-It’s still a sensible idea to find out if the person receiving the hamper is likely to have any allergies or dietary requirements and whether they drink alcohol to avoid choosing one containing problematic items.
+Store-bought hampers contain a varied selection of items that have a good chance of pleasing even the pickiest of recipients.
+It’s still a sensible idea to find out if the person receiving the hamper has any allergies or dietary requirements.
+It’s also good to check whether they drink alcohol to avoid choosing one containing problematic items.

-For gin lovers, we recommend The Chocolate & Gin Gift Collection — gin-flavoured chocolates and our original, small-batch Cocoa Gin.
+For gin lovers, we recommend The Chocolate & Gin Gift Collection.
+Here, you’ll find gin-flavoured chocolates and our original, small-batch Cocoa Gin.
 With this one, the gin is truly the star of the show, featuring hints of juniper, zesty Minneolas, coriander, and of course, our Saint Lucian cocoa shells.
-They’ll receive Gin Truffles and some Supermilk 65 Chocolate Puddles in addition to two 50ml bottles of cocoa gin.
+They’ll receive Gin Truffles and dark chocolate almonds and some delightfully rich batons.
+And, of course, two 50ml bottles of cocoa gin.

-The All Dark Vegan Chocolate Hamper Collection is a sure-fire way to please any of your dairy-free or vegan pals.
-This bumper hamper includes 70% Dark Chocolate Ginger Puddles, an 80% Fruit & Nut Dark Slab, a 70% Dark Chocolate Slab, one Mini Hazelnut Buche Log, a Dark Chocolate & Cocoa Nibs Slab, and a Dark Chocolate Pocket Box.
+The All Dark Vegan Chocolate Hamper Collection is sure to please any of your dairy-free or vegan pals.
+This bumper hamper includes 70% Dark Chocolate Ginger Puddles, an 80% Fruit & Nut Dark Slab and a 70% Dark Chocolate Slab.
+Nestled inside, you’ll also find a Mini Hazelnut Buche Log, a Dark Chocolate & Cocoa Nibs Slab, and a Dark Chocolate Pocket Box.
 Everything’s better on the dark side.